danielmayost/rustdesk-simple-build/README.md

 In the second step, we run the docker image with Rustdesk compilation instructions.

 ### Local compilation
-Unfortunately, the compilation cannot be done when the source code is connected to the container by Bind mounts, `cargo` encounters many errors in this situation, therefore the source code is copied into the container and there the compilation takes place, after which the files are transferred back to the source folder.
+Unfortunately, the compilation cannot be done when the source code is connected to the container by Bind mounts, `cargo` encounters many errors in this situation, therefore the source code is copied every time into the container and there the compilation takes place.

 ## Usage
 **Note**: Please use Powershell, Otherwise, the commands will not execute properly.